createcentury/createcentury/README.md

 ## 🗓️ 今日の名言

 <!--START_SECTION:quote-->
-🗓️ 2025-10-22
+🗓️ 2025-10-23
-💬 "Can miles truly separate you from friends...
-If you want to be with someone you love, aren't you already there?" — Richard Bach
+💬 "Always be a first-rate version of yourself, instead of a second-rate version of somebody else." — Judy Garland
 <!--END_SECTION:quote-->